itskutush/Water-Quality-Analysis-of-South-Eastern-Costal-States-of-India/README.md

-# Comparative Analysis:Water-Quality-Analysis-of-South Eastern Costal States of India
+# Comparative Analysis:Water Quality Analysis of South Eastern Costal States of India

 We propose conducting a water quality analysis in the southern eastern coastal states of Andhra Pradesh, Tamil Nadu, and Odisha.This analysis will encompass a range of physicochemical and biological parameters such as pH, temperature, conductivity, salinity, turbidity, dissolved oxygen (DO), biochemical oxygen demand (BOD), and chemical oxygen demand (COD) to evaluate coastal water quality.